zandero/rest.vertx/README.md

 }
 ```

-## Implementing a custom body reader
+## Implementing a custom value reader
-In case needed we can implement a custom request body reader.
+In case needed we can implement a custom value reader.
-A request body reader must:
+A value reader must:
- * implement _HttpRequestBodyReader_ interface
+ * implement _ValueReader_ interface
  * linked to a class type, mime type or _@RequestReader_

 **Example of RequestReader:**